grafana/grafana/docs/sources/alerting/_index.md

 **Which type of Alerting do you want to use?**

-- Choose between Grafana-managed Alerting or Grafana Mimir or Loki-managed Alerting; or both.
+- Choose between Grafana-managed Alerting, Grafana Mimir or Loki-managed Alerting; or a combination of them all.

 **How do you want to organize your alerts and notifications?**